 McIntosh is excellent for both fresh-eating and cooking, and it breaks down easily, making it a popular choice for applesauce.
 Its flavor is superb in pies, ideally mixed with a firmer variety for the best in taste and texture.
 Start picking Macs in early September.

 Parentage: Fameuse x Detroit Red

 McIntosh is a cross of Detroit Red and Fameuse (Snow).
 John McIntosh of southeastern Ontario transplanted the chance saplings in 1801, which were nurtured and developed into commercial potential over the next few decades by his son.

-Dr. Thomas H. Hoskins (1828-1895), physician, horticulturist, and writer, planted the first McIntosh in the United States in 1868, in Vermont, by Dr. Thomas H. Hopkins.
+Dr. Thomas H. Hoskins (1828-1895), physician, horticulturist, and writer, planted the first McIntosh in the United States in 1868, in Newport, Vermont.
 It quickly gained in popularity.
 After the bitter winter of 1933-34, in which most of New England’s popular Baldwin apple trees were destroyed, the hardier McIntosh soon moved into first place, becoming the quintessential New England apple.
 Macs account for more than half of the total New England apple harvest of about 3.5 million bushels.